Mendez5273/NoteO/README.md

 # NoteO
 Note-Taking Software that prioritizes productivity and automates organization

 As someone who learns constantly and has ideas overflowing their brain, I have found modern note-taking softwares just aern't cutting it.
 Because of this, I decided to make my own.
 This will be done to aid my remaining two years of university.
-Designed and tailored to my math/physics notes, prioritizing features I love, and hopefully help organize my learning.
+Designed and tailored to my math/physics notes, prioritizing features I love, and will hopefully help organize my learning.

 # Goals and features
 ---Terminal